unpoly/unpoly3-slides/index.md

 </form>
 ```

-This disables the country select while new countries are loading after a continent changes.
+The `[up-watch-disable]` attribute disables the country select while new countries are loading after a continent changes.

-This updates the price while the user is typing in the weight field (on `input` instead of on `change`)
+The `[up-watch-event]` attribute updates the price while the user is typing in the weight field (instead of waiting until the field is blurred).